Terrorist Attack

 • Be prepared to do without services you normally depend on—electricity, telephone, natural gas, gasoline pumps, cash registers, ATMs, and Internet transactions.

-• Work with building owners to ensure the following items are located on each floor of the building:
+Work with building owners to ensure the following items are located on each floor of the building:

-• Several flashlights and extra batteries.
+• Emergency Flashlights and extra batteries.

 • Fluorescent tape to rope off dangerous areas.